Suicides and suicide attempts

 vignette-BEH

-In 2017, according to the Santé publique France survey, 3.8% of employed adults reported having had suicidal thoughts in the past 12 months (4.5% among women and 3.1% among men).
+In 2017, according to the Santé publique France survey, 3.8% of the "employed labor force" data-tooltip-title="employed labor force" data-tooltip-content="" data-tooltip-placeholder-is-selection="true" data-tooltip-placeholder-is-selection-text="employed workforce" data-tooltip-data="[{"tooltipTitle":"Employed Workforce","tooltipContent":"","placeholderIsSelection":"true","placeholderIsSelectionText":"employed"}]">employed individuals reported having had suicidal thoughts in the past 12 months (4.5% of women and 3.1% of men).
 For 45.0% of employed men, work-related reasons were the primary cause cited (34.7% among employed women).
 For one in five men and one in eight women, work-related reasons were the sole cause cited.
 Self-employed men were more frequently prone to suicidal thoughts than employees (4.3% versus 2.8%).
-The prevalence of suicidal thoughts was significantly higher among those with incomes below 1,500 euros per month (7.7% among women and 4.8% among men).
+The prevalence of suicidal thoughts was significantly higher among individuals with incomes below 1,500 euros per month (7.7% among women and 4.8% among men).

-Suicidal thoughts were associated with fear of losing one’s job, having been subjected to verbal threats, humiliation, or intimidation at work, and having experienced a long period of unemployment over the past 12 months.
+Suicidal thoughts were associated with fear of losing one’s job, having been subjected to verbal threats, humiliation, or intimidation at work, and having experienced a long period of unemployment during the past 12 months.

-Prevalence of suicidal thoughts by socio-professional category
+Prevalence of suicidal thoughts by socio-occupational category

 No significant difference was observed by gender.
 However: